aromanro/nrg/README.md

 Besides mfc and other typical VC++ runtime libraries, the program uses GDI+ for drawing.

-The program deals with matrices using Eigen: http://eigen.tuxfamily.org/index.php?title=Main_Page
+The program deals with matrices using Eigen: http://eigen.tuxfamily.org/index.php?title=Main_Page Eigen 5 is used currently.
+It worked with an older version as well, but I recommend using ver 5 because it has some fixed issues.

 ### CLASSES